 The Symposium began the evening of the 17th with a lecture by Fernando Dias Simões of the Faculty of Law at the University of Macau entitled: Hong Kong and the Global Battle of the Seats in International Arbitration.
-In that lecture, Professor Simões detailed the continued increase of arbitration in the region, and the concurrent specialization of focus among a growing number of seats of arbitration.
+In that lecture, Professor Simões detailed the continued increase of arbitration in the region.
+The concurrent specialization of focus among a growing number of seats of arbitration.

-Presently, major regional centers of arbitration exist in Hong Kong, Singapore, Kuala Lumpur, Seoul and elsewhere.
-Professor Simões detailed the recent considerations given to establishing a seat of arbitration in Macau with a specialized focus on commercial matters undertaken in Portugese among parties in nations utilizing the language.
-Simões detailed how at present there is no significant movement to establish a formal seat, however this could conceivably change in the future were Beijing to wish to establish one.
+Presently, major regional centres of arbitration exist in Hong Kong, Singapore, Kuala Lumpur, Seoul and elsewhere.
+Professor Simões detailed the recent considerations given to establishing a seat of arbitration in Macau with a specialized focus on commercial matters undertaken in Portuguese among parties in nations utilizing the language.
+Simões detailed how at present there is no significant movement to establish a formal seat, however, this could conceivably change in the future were Beijing to wish to establish one.

 Opportunities and challenges in APAC trans-national legal practice

 On February 18th, Professor James Cooper of California Western School of Law chaired a panel focused on trends and best practices in international law practice with a particular emphasis on the Asia-Pacific legal markets.
 The panel included Bill Hornung of PriceHorne LLC, Fernando Dias Simões of the Faculty of Law at the University of Macau, Kam Li of Procopio and John Grimley of Asia Law Portal.